jadechoghari/kiwi/README.md

 Make sure you buid transformers from source to import TorchAoConfig!!

 And you’re off to the races! 🚀 Go Kiwiiii and watch your models fly.

+# Acknowledgement

+LLMPruner Code Generously Borrowed from Ma et al "LLM-Pruner: On the Structural Pruning of Large Language Models" (2023) https://arxiv.org/abs/2305.11627 [https://github.com/horseee/LLM-Pruner]. 🚀🚀🚀

+NOTE: We will acknowledge the code of **all** the authors we have **used**!
+SOTA compression/pruning techniques will not possible without them ❤️